-- (A) The petition must be titled "In re [name of petitioner]." - (B) The petition must state: - (i) The relief sought; - (ii) The issues presented; - (iii) The facts necessary to understand each issue presented by the petition; and - (iv) The reasons why the writ should be issued. - (C) The petition must include a copy of any order, opinion, or parts of the record that may be essential to understand the matters set forth in the petition. - (4) Docketing.
+- (A) The petition must be titled "In re [name of petitioner]."
+If the petitioner is the Commonwealth, the petition shall be titled so as to include the real party in interest. - (B) The petition must state: - (i) The relief sought; - (ii) The issues presented; - (iii) The facts necessary to understand each issue presented by the petition; and - (iv) The reasons why the writ should be issued. - (C) The petition must include a copy of any order, opinion, or parts of the record that may be essential to understand the matters set forth in the petition. - (4) Docketing.
 Upon proper filing of the petition, the Clerk must docket the petition and submit it to the Court.